Mentors-Outreach/mentors-outreach/index.md

   - type: cta_section
     title: Ready to make the most of our community?
     content: >
       Join a vibrant community dedicated to personal growth and self-improvement.
 Access curated learning resources, exclusive opportunities, and hand-curated introductions to like-minded individuals with shared interests and goals.
-Let's inspire and help each other progress on our unique journeys to greatness.
     actions:
       - label: Get in touch
         url: /contact